 Just a few miles north of Grasshopper Point sits one of the Southwest’s most legendary swimming holes, Slide Rock State Park.
 Adjacent to a lovely meadow and historic orchard, stone banks throttle the creek into a narrow chute creating a natural water ride.
 Most summer days you’ll find kids and grownups alike ping-ponging through the chute or cannonballing into deep gullies of the stream.

 Guests can next venture to Crescent Moon Picnic Area, better known as Red Rock Crossing.
 Catching the iconic image reflected in the water is one of the great photo ops in Arizona, perfect for summer vacation pictures families can remember for years to come.

-Rounding out the day of swimming and creekside fun is a visit to Buddha Beach, considered to be the site of a powerful vortex.
-Even those that don’t come for is spiritual charm find the private little beach at the base of Cathedral Rock to be worth the trip regardless.
+Rounding out the day of swimming and creekside fun is a visit to Cathedral Rock, considered to be the site of a powerful vortex.
+Even those that don’t come for its spiritual charm find the creekside beaches at the base of Cathedral Rock to be worth the trip regardless.